kivancgnlp/fsck_hfs_cache_issue/README.md

 # fsck_hfs — Cache Bug Fix Fork

-This fork patches a cache-corruption bug in `BTCheckUnusedNodes` that caused `fsck_hfs` to hang or produce incorrect results on certain HFS+ volumes.
+This fork patches a cache-corruption bug in `BTCheckUnusedNodes` that caused `fsck_hfs` to hang or produce incorrect results on large HFS+ volumes (≥ 24 TB) on Macs with low memory (≤ 8 GB RAM).
+Under these conditions the block cache is exhausted while scanning unused B-tree nodes, leading to incorrect behaviour.
 The function has been rewritten to bypass the block cache entirely and read unused B-tree nodes directly from disk.
 See [CHANGES.md](CHANGES.md) for a full change log.

 ---